 Banks provide basic savings accounts and chequing accounts.
 You may need a chequing account in particular because many employers pay by direct deposit right into your account.

 Slowly, you can build a good relationship with your bank, and start building your credit history, by applying for a secured credit card and then a traditional credit card.
+With a secured credit card, you provide a cash deposit in case you are unable to pay your bills.
 To build a strong Canadian credit history, it’s important to pay your bills and loans in a timely manner.
-Your credit history will help you when you want to get a mortgage to buy a home, or get a loan to start a business.
+Your credit history will help you when you want to get a mortgage to rent or buy a home, or get a loan to start a business.

 Of course, one of the main reasons you are planning to immigrate is no doubt to give your children a better future.
 That starts with education.
 The Canadian education system guarantees education to everyone.
 In Canada, every child between the ages of five and 18 is entitled to attend school.
 You are required to enroll your child in school as soon as possible after arriving in Canada.